MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 3. Manage rules and subrules.
 Change the position of a rule or delete it.

-4. Add subrules and build the right level of nesting using subrules.
+4. Add conditions and build the right level of nesting using subrules.

 5. Apply set operations to connected rules.